 In their deliberations following the Qualifying Exam, the Qualifying Exam Committee may consider not only responses to questions during the exam, but also the successful completion of formal coursework, prior research experience, and other evidence of academic achievement.
-When the committee has completed its deliberations on the student's performance and has decided on a recommendation, the student will be invited back before the committee to discuss the results of the examination.
+When the committee has completed its deliberations on the student's performance and has decided on a recommendation, the student will be invited back before the committee to discuss the results of both parts of the examination.
 Approval of the dissertation proposal should occur no later than the end of fifth long semester in residence, with admission to Candidacy no later than the sixth long semester.

 The Qualifying Examination Results form must be signed by all committee members.
 This form is completed through DocuSign and this process must be initiated by the graduate student after the Qualifying Exam.
 The student should go to the webpage with EEB forms, https://integrativebio.utexas.edu/eeb-graduate-program/current-students-eeb/forms and then to Qualifying Exam Results, which links to the relevant DocuSign portal.
 Once initiated by the student, the forms will be forwarded to each committee member for their signatures.
-If any additional coursework is required by the student's Program of Work for the Doctoral Degree.
+If any additional coursework is required by the committee, the student and the Major Advisor(s) should make sure to add this coursework to the student's Program of Work for the Doctoral Degree.